mlidbom/typed-linq-collections/README.md

 ## Features
 - **Rich Query API**: Almost the full Enumerable set of operators form .net gives excellent support for filtering, mapping, grouping, and more in a fluent API
 - **Comprehensive type annotions**: Gives you full autocomplete and static error analysis if using pyright with vscode or PyCharm.
-It vscode refactoring within the lambdas work like a charm
+In vscode refactoring within the lambdas work like a charm
 - **Lazy Evaluation**: Efficient query execution with deferred evaluation
 - **Drop-in compatible collection types**: Collection types that seamlessly replace and interoperate with standard Python collections
 - **Numeric Specializations**: Dedicated types for `int`, `float`, `Decimal`, and `Fraction` collections